Simple Habits to Begin Improving Your Health Now

 Living a healthy lifestyle isn’t always the easiest at the best of times.
 Sometimes you may need some help or gentle guidance to get you on the right track.
 For this reason, we’ve put together a list of some easy and sustainable habits that can help you make a meaningful change.

-• Move Around Often – It’s been said that people may spend most of their time sitting than sleeping, which when considered, is actually quite scary.
+- Move Around Often –It’s been said that people may spend more time sitting than sleeping, which, when considered, is actually quite scary.
 For this reason, it is important that we get up and move often.
-You can do this simply by taking a short walks throughout the day or a walk around the bock before breakfast, after lunch or after dinner.
+You can do this by simply taking short walks, throughout the day, or a walk around the block, before breakfast, after lunch, or after dinner.
 Move items such as your garbage bin to the opposite side of the room, so you have to stand up to throw something out.
-There is a new saying “Sitting is the New Smoking”!
+Have you heard that “Sitting is the New Smoking”?

-• Eat in More – While going to a restaurant or picking up takeout is convenient, it isn’t necessarily the healthiest option.
+- Eat at Home More –While going to a restaurant or picking up takeout is convenient, it isn’t necessarily the healthiest option.
 When you cook your own meals, you are in control of what you put in your body, and those who eat at home are often healthier.

-• Get Better Sleep – Not getting enough sleep is linked to increased risk of cardiovascular disease and diabetes, reduced immunity, and can increase hunger.
-If possible, you should attempt to get seven or eight hours of sleep every night in a dark room-no night lights or outside light.
+- Get Better Sleep –Not getting enough sleep is linked to increased risk of cardiovascular disease and diabetes, reduced immunity, and can increase hunger.
+If possible, you should attempt to get seven or eight hours of sleep every night in a dark room — no night lights or visible outside light.

 Healthy habits can make or break your lifestyle.
-If the thought of practicing these habits and teaching others how these things can make a difference in their lives, you may be interested in becoming a holistic nutritionist.
-You can achieve this by completing online nutrition courses, available through the Edison Institute of Nutrition.
+If you have thought about practising these habits and teaching others how these things can make a difference in their lives, you may be interested in becoming a holistic nutritionist.
+You can achieve this by completing online nutrition courses, available through Edison Institute of Nutrition.